MaxPeix/Zappy/README.md

 ### How to play :video_game:

-The goal of the game is to have all your team elevate to level 6. <br>
+The goal of the game is to have at least 6 players of your team to elevate to the maximum elevation, level 8. <br>
 To do that, you have to collect resources and elevate yourself. <br>
 You can collect resources by moving on it and then take it. <br>
 You can elevate yourself by collecting resources and then do an `incantation`. <br>